Portugal in the Eurovision Song Contest 2010: Competing entries

 Artists and composers were able to submit their entries for the competition between 24 November 2009 and 15 January 2010.
 Composers of any nationality were allowed to submit entries, however artists were required to possess Portuguese citizenship and songs were required to be submitted in Portuguese.
 A jury panel consisting of Head of Delegation for Portugal at the Eurovision Song Contest José Poiares, singer-songwriter Tozé Brito, and music producers Fernando Martins and Ramón Galarza selected thirty entries for an online vote from 420 submissions received, which were revealed on 20 January 2010.
 Among the competing artists was former Eurovision Song Contest entrant Nucha, who represented Portugal in the 1990 contest.
 On 22 January 2010, "Luta assim não dá", written by Vasco Duarte and Jel and to have been performed by Homens da Luta, was disqualified from the competition due to the song having been performed prior to the competition.

 90-second excerpts of the twenty-nine competing entries were released online via rtp.pt on 20 January 2010 and users were able to vote for their favourite songs each day between 21 and 27 January 2010.
 42,998 valid votes were received at the conclusion of the voting period and the top twenty-four entries that advanced to the semi-finals were revealed on 28 January 2010.
+Following the online vote, the semi-finalists worked with music producers Fernando Martins and Ramón Galarza on the final versions of their entries.